triblondon/trib.tv/src/pages/posts/2025/wedding-photo-sharing-emilybot.md

 </script>
 ```

-OK so now people can upload photos and they get saved.
+So now people can upload photos, and they can be handled by the Express server.
 There's some significant room for better edge case handling here 😅, but I did include a few niceities that I thought would make a big difference:

 - remembering the user's name in the browser's `localStorage` so they don't have to enter it each time they upload a new photo
 - disabling the button during the upload so I don't get lots of duplicates from impatient people